A quick look

 Proprioception is the sense of how your body is positioned relative to itself and the world around it.

-I tend to refer to this as feeling your body or sensing it.
-I "feel" that it is important since if you can feel your body and control it, via your muscles, you can apply this to anything that you do.
+I tend to refer to proprioception as "feeling your body" or sensing it.
+It's important because we can apply it to almost anything that we do.

 One of the simplest acts to proprioceive is breathing.

 Generally this is thought of as the act of moving air in and out of the lungs.
 And while there are some breathing exercises that focus on the sensation of air through the air passageways (and even the control of the size of the opening, whether it is the mouth, or the throat, or alternating nostrils), most of what we focus on when breathing is the sensations generated by the activation and relaxation of our respiratory muscles.

 And one of the reasons that it can be used as a stepping stone to meditation, or as an actual meditation, is that it focuses your attention on what is happening now.
 Each time your breathing muscles contract and relax they create changes in sensation.
 Those changes in sensation give you something to focus on.
 They also help your sense of proprioception.
 Muscle activity helps you to feel your breath.